samueldosramos/dotfiles/README.md

 - Easy to format a new computer
 - Automation of tasks
 - Easy maintenance
-- Storage in remote locations (GitHub, Dropbox, etc)
+- Storage in remote locations (GitHub, iCloud, Dropbox, etc)
 - Versioning
 - Import to multiple computers
 - Customize the terminal